Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-96-tile-flip.md

 The gaoians especially *loved* it.
 Nightmare?
 Hardly.
 Gao was a freezer in its own right, in the depths of winter, and gaoian fur, when kept long, was so insulating that they could sleep outside, naked and unprotected, and remain perfectly dry: their body heat didn’t penetrate the fur enough to melt the ice.
 They’d tuck their paws and nose in, curl up in a body ball, and by morning there’d be a mound of snow that shook itself apart and got on with the day, completely happy.
 When it came to moving stealthily in wintry conditions, gao were in their element.

 The humans and ten’gewek, being respectively adapted to dry or decidedly wet heats…less so.
-While it was true the men of SOR were almost universally fond of a much colder clime than most other humans, given the prevalence of the Heroic among them...there were levels to this game.
+While it was true the men of SOR were almost universally fond of a much colder clime than most other humans, given the prevalence of the Heroic among them... there were levels to this game.

 Their very lives depended on the integrity of their full-body excursion suits.
 They suppressed heat signatures, filtered exhalation for heat and gases.
 Fully-sealed, they would leave hardly any detectable thermal or chemical trace of their passing.